MERNCraft/Nail-It/docs/md/07-A-First-JavaScript-File.md

 ## Organizing your files

 This project is simple.
-It will only use one file.
+It will only use one file, plus some simple test files for you to practise new ideas.
 But you should be ready to grow big quickly, and plan accordingly.
 It's therefore important to structure your work properly.

 1. From the File menu in VS Code, choose `Open Folder`
 2. Use the dialog to create a new folder that will hold all your projects that you create from tutorials, like this one.
 Save it in your Documents folder, or in a place where you can quickly find it again.